rabbitboots/err_test/README.md

 `errTest.register(func, label)`: Register a function using the string ID `label`, which will be used in terminal output when running tests.
 Identical labels can be assigned to multiple functions (not recommended), but an individual function can only have one label assigned at a time.
 Pass `nil` as the `label` argument to deregister a function.

-`function errTest.unregisterAll()`: Remove all functions and labels from the internal registry.
+`errTest.unregisterAll()`: Remove all functions and labels from the internal registry.

 ### pcall() wrappers